Information about upper extremity pain.

 Overuse injuries can affect nearly any joint in the upper extremities, but most often affect the shoulders and wrists.
 Pain may be constant or may appear only during certain activities like wheeling long distances.
 Sometimes pain begins when daily overuse is combined with a specific injury like lifting something too heavy or too quickly.
 That “something” could be a grocery bag, a wheelchair, or your own body during a transfer.

-Rotator Cuff Tears, Biceps Tendinitis, Carpal Tunnel Sydnrome:
+Rotator Cuff Tears, Biceps Tendonitis & Carpal Tunnel Syndrome

-Three frequent injuries among persons with spinal cord injuries are rotator cuff tears, bicipital tendonitis, and carpal tunnel syndrome.
+Three frequent injuries among persons with spinal cord injuries are rotator cuff tears, biceps tendonitis, and carpal tunnel syndrome.

 Carpal tunnel syndrome occurs when a particular nerve is pinched as it passes through a narrow tunnel in your wrist.
 The usual symptom is pain or tingling in your thumb and first two fingers.
 It might awaken you from a sound sleep but then go away if you shake your hand.
 Bending your wrists tends to narrow the tunnel and increase the symptoms even more.
 And, as research already has shown, repetitive stress and strain on your bent wrist does greatly increase the risk of developing carpal tunnel syndrome.
 Unfortunately, SCI survivors do many daily activities with a bent wrist — transfers, weight shifts, wheeling, and using crutches are just a few examples.